LIVING IN THE RESIDENCE HALLS

 ROOM ASSIGNMENT PROCESS

 First-time, first-year students enrolling for fall semester may access their housing contract online after paying their UVM acceptance fee.
 Students will be assigned to a room based on their learning community placement and answers to basic lifestyle questions.
-All contracts must be completed by May 3.
 Review steps and timeline for incoming first-year students.

 Across UVM’s four campuses, there are ten residential complexes housing approximately 5,700 students.
 UVM complexes offer an assortment of single, double, and triple rooms arranged in corridor and suite-style living.
 Every room is furnished with an extra-long twin bed (36”x 80”), desk, chair, and dresser or wardrobe for each resident.
 Some students choose to loft their beds and most of the beds around campus allow for that option.